learn-academy-2024-alpha/unit-1-assessment/js-intro.md

 4. In regards to functions, what is an argument?
-What is the difference between an argument and a variable?

   Your answer: